 How to Reheat Kimbap in Pan on the Stove?

 Reheating kimbap should be done in a way that preserves the texture without making it too dry or cooked through.

-You can use either a skillet or a frying pan for this, but we’ll give you a hint that you need eggs to reheat kimbap.
+You can use either a skillet or a frying pan for this, but we’ll give you a hint that you need eggs to warm up kimbap.
 Coating the sushi ensures that the loss of quality is minimized.